probablytom/albert/drafts/aim.md

 ####Wait...what does a design pattern even look like?
 A design pattern usually looks like a series of steps or conditions.
 In Computer Science, we have a special language for diagramming how systems should be constructed and behave (`UML`), but we don't have to worry about that right now.
 For outlining the Project Albert design pattern, I'll just use a collection of rules.

-####Some things to note
-Project Albert is named after the main character: `Albert`.
-Albert is, by default for the pattern, a mild mannered friend of the storyteller from long ago.
-He is traditionally a penguin who lives in Surrey, for reasons that will be explained in the pattern later.
-Albert can have any characteristics useful to the story being told, but also traditionally, Albert quite enjoys a nice, hot cup of tea.
-Again, this isn't necessary, but I'll explain why in the pattern later.
-(Besides, if he's a British penguin...)
-The Albert stories aren't suitable for everything.
-They're intended as short, fun little skits for bedtime.
-Albert stories would be badly suited to audiobook format for a five hour car journey through bland fields.
-He's a penguin, not Michael Bay.

 ####The Albert Pattern
 * Albert's identity is consistent through different stories.